How Being Brain Damaged Felt to Me

 Brain Injury Tips

-This link takes you to a page suggesting things a brain injured person would like to hear.
+This link directs to a page on a web site which suggests things a brain injured person would like to hear.
 Some of the suggestions are really beautiful, for example: "I don't know how you feel, but you are my friend and I will always be there for you."
+There's more positive advice which can be viewed by following this link.

 Brain Injury - Thoughts of Others